-Cabot Abram Yerxa spent 24 years building this impressive 5000 square foot Hopi-style pueblo which includes 35 rooms, 150 windows, 65 doors & 30 different roof levels.
-He also discovered the original hot spring that gave Desert Hot Springs its name.
+Cabot Abram Yerxa spent 24 years building his impressive Hopi-style pueblo after discovering the original hot spring that gave Desert Hot Springs its name.

 On his travels throughout the country, Cabot Yerxa became entranced by the architecture and the Kachina of the pueblo dwellers.
 When he built the sprawling structure he painted Kachinas on the exterior walls of his home.

 A set of 24 solar panels on the hillside behind the house provides electric power to the museum.